 Rule 6.
 Warrant of arrest or summons.

-(3) The warrant shall be executed by the arrest of the defendant.
-The officer need not have the warrant in his possession at the time of the arrest, but upon request shall show the warrant to the defendant as soon as practicable.
-If the officer does not have the warrant in his possession at the time of the arrest, he shall then inform the defendant of the offense charged and of the fact that the warrant has been issued.
-The summons shall be served as in civil actions, or by mailing it to the defendant's last known address.
+(g)(2) The warrant must be executed by the arrest of the defendant.
+The officer need not possess the warrant at the time of the arrest.
+Upon request, the officer must show the warrant to the defendant as soon as practicable.
+If the officer does not have the warrant in possession at the time of the arrest, the officer must inform the defendant of the offense charged and of the fact that the warrant has been issued.

-(4) The person executing a warrant or serving a summons shall make return thereof to the magistrate as soon as practicable.
-At the request of the prosecuting attorney, any unexecuted warrant shall be returned to the magistrate for cancellation.
+(g)(3) The person executing a warrant or serving a summons must make return thereof to the magistrate as soon as practicable.

 (h) The court may periodically review unexecuted warrants to determine whether they should be recalled.